liujiaqi/Thread_Study_Note/Study_Note.md

 ### Petitioning ###
 Petitioning is the process of authenticating and authorizing a Commissioner Candidate onto the Thread Network.
 And this process is protected by an enhanced key derived from Commissioning Credential using key stretching called the PSKc (Pre-Shared Key for the Commissioner).
 * External Commissioner Candidate
   A Border Router as a representative
+  After Petitioning there is a security session protected by DTLS
   ![External Commissioner Petitioning Sequence](External_Commissioner_Petitioning_Sequence.jpg)

 * Native Commissioner Candidate